If game developers are building a tower, DevOps built the crane.

 Working in the games industry is highly competitive and you’ll need to make sure your CV stands out to employers and course leaders.

 Devops is a cross-disciplinary role and so demands a wide skill-set.
 Some Devops, begin in junior programming and engineering roles to gain valuable knowledge of the game development process.
 Your CV should outline your previous experience and show a passion for games.
-For more general ideas on developing your CV, see our top tips page.
+For more ideas, see our top tips page on building your portfolio.

 Where are you in your games journey?